 The Council has six scrutiny committees in place; the Governance, Performance, Business Change and Corporate Services Scrutiny Committee; the Learning and LAESCYP Scrutiny Committee; the Neighbourhood Services, Planning and Countryside Scrutiny Committee; Regeneration and Public Protection (also Crime and Disorder Committee); and the Social Services Scrutiny Committee.
 These committees meet approximately every six weeks.
 There is also a Joint Scrutiny Committee with membership including all the Scrutiny Councillors and Co-opted members.
 The Joint Scrutiny Committee meet when there is an issue or item that affects all the scrutiny committees.
-The Joint Scrutiny Committee met a number of times during 2018/2019 to consider budget proposals.
+The Joint Scrutiny Committee met several times during 2019/2020 to consider budget proposals.

 The Council sets out the respective roles and responsibilities of scrutiny Councillors in the Council's Constitution.
 The scrutiny committees are made up of elected local members (Councillors) who are not part of the Council's Cabinet, along with co-opted representatives.
 Their role is to monitor performance, challenge the Council's spending proposals, review services, contribute to policy development, examine the work of other local public service providers and promote public engagement in the democratic process.
 In addition to having publically appointed co-opted members of each of the scrutiny committees, there are voluntary sector represented co-opted members, and Youth Forum co-opted members.
-During 2018/19; a number of issues arose relating to attendance of Youth Forum and voluntary sector co-opted members.
-To address these, some changes were brought into effect in relation to Youth Forum members, and these have led to an improvement on a number of the Committees.
-A similar process is currently underway in relation to the vacancies linked to voluntary sector co-opted members.

 All Cabinet decisions are subject to "call-in" by the scrutiny committees.
 All Councillors are sent a link to the Cabinet agenda.
 Minutes / decision notices are sent to scrutiny members for them to decide if they wish to "call-in" a decision.
-During 2018-19 no Cabinet decisions have been subject to "call-in".
-Cabinet members are invited to attend scrutiny committee meetings where they are available to respond to challenge on their areas of responsibility, Cabinet Member attendance has varied during 2018/19.
-It is noted, however, that without an Annual Cabinet Work Programme, topics which could be scrutinised earlier in the development process are not received until 7 days before the Cabinet meeting takes place.
-This minimises the opportunities for scrutiny committees to become involved in the planning stages of Cabinet activities.
+During 2019-20 no Cabinet decisions have been subject to "call-in".
+Cabinet members are invited to attend scrutiny committee meetings where they are available to respond to challenge on their areas of responsibility, Cabinet Member attendance has varied during 2019/20.